MatthewReid854/reliability/docs/Fitting a dual stress model to ALT data.rst

 .. image:: images/Lognormal_power_exponential_lifestress.png

-.. note:: The 3D surface plot with scatter plot has a known visibility issue where the 3D surface will appear to be in front of the scatter plot even when it should be shown behind it.
-This `issue is internal to matplotlib <https://matplotlib.org/mpl_toolkits/mplot3d/faq.html#my-3d-plot-doesn-t-look-right-at-certain-viewing-angles>`_ and the only current fix is to change the plotting library to MayaVi.
+.. note:: In the dual-stress life stress plots, there is a known visibility issue inherent in matplotlib where the 3D surface plot and the scatter plots are drawn in layers (relative to the observer).
+This results in the scatter plot always appearing in front of the 3D surface, even when some of the points should actually be occluded by the surface.
+The layering was chosen to show the scatter plot above the 3D surface plot as this provides better visibility than the alternative.

 **References:**